 Happiness goals are tasks and activities you prioritize to do for yourself, rather than for someone else.
 It’s very important to practice self-love, so I like to think of them as a self-care to-do list.
 The activity itself and checking them off will make you feel good and accomplished!

 When we’re stressed out or sad we tend to only focus on the negative things in our lives, which becomes a downward spiral.
 Having a small list of tasks that promote happiness and joy will enable you to eliminate and control stress and help you refocus on maintaining your main goals and healthy habits.

 I’m the kind of person that can start a new habit or routine and feel super pumped for the first few weeks or so, then hit a plateau because I get bored or tired of the same thing.
 A good example of this is Kayla Istine’s Bikini Body Guide.
 I got all the way through week 9 of the program and then started to lose focus and motivation to keep up with it.
 The moves got harder, I got tired of working out in my living room, and I lost focus and discipline.
 Incorporating happiness goals will give you an opportunity to do something different and help you stay inspired!

 The power of happiness goals is that they will affect more than just one area of your life: personal goals, dreams, work, school, hobbies, side hustle/business, social life, family life, etc. They’re meant to keep your day-to-day spirits high, creating positivity and uplift that will transform your overall outlook on life and dare I say–achieve a happier and intentional life.

-I’d love to hear what your happiness goals are for April!
+I’d love to hear what your happiness goals are!
 Comment them down below if you already have some and feel like sharing 🙂